Why You Need a Compass Metric for Hyper SaaS Growth

 Constantly Re-evaluate and iterate

 Your compass metric cadence intentionally should become repetitive and constantly top of mind for every person throughout your organization.
-Yet, your priorities, goal rate, and even your measurement interval should evolve to contstantly fit your company's needs.
+Yet, your priorities, goal rate, and even your measurement interval should evolve to constantly fit your company's needs.
 After all, hopefully you grow to the point that 5% month over month growth feels insane and unrealistic.

 The important concept to keep in mind though is you want to keep your compass metric focused and open to your entire team.
 This is the only way to ensure you're making accountability and high standards an ingrained part of your company culture.